 It’s a fair question that I have an answer for.

-Using the conventional method, you really don’t know a great deal of the time if the contact point that you picked out is right, so it takes much more time to perfect that method.
+Using the traditional method, you really don’t know sometimes if the contact point that you picked out is right, so it takes much more time to perfect that method.
 I eliminate a lot of problems and un-complicate the issue.

 Secondly.
 When you learn my way you learn my perceptions.
 Every aiming system/technique should be built around core perceptions and mine are designed to point the way to the pocket and even a specific area of the pocket if you want it to.
 So there is a lot to be gained.

 Thirdly.
 My technique provides for the use of a consistent perception target for you to learn to send the cue ball to from many different angles that is the same and only a part of why I call it the Target Ball Concept.

 Fourthly.
 My perceptions are easy to find and they double as being targets to aim to with Center Ball and Inside Spin that give you a consistent plan for applying Inside Spin at various distances that I teach you how to measure on sight in the book.
 The Outside Spin allowances are just as easy and they are also fully explained.

 When you learn my technique, it will blend perfectly with what you do now and any kind of aiming system that you’ve learned.
 It will greatly simplify anything you do letting you know without a doubt what you need to do.
 Using it will provide a memory (based on references you understand) where before you had no defined references to lend to repeat ability and were going on faith.

 I don’t believe that a player can go on faith in two areas at once.
 If you're going on faith that you are aiming at the right place and delivering to the right place there is more chance one of those two things is wrong.

 I show how to know without a doubt and then the delivery end is easier because I show you how to learn to deliver correctly and how to practice by distance so that your eye will always know.
 You won’t need so much warm up to play your real full game and you'll keep more of it permanently when you can't get to the table regular.